TheTexta/obsidian-main/Psychology/Unit 8 - Disorder Psychology/distress.md

 #disorder-psychology
-Distress::Disorders are distressing for those who identify it within themselves, sometimes the people around the person are distressed.
+Distress::[[Psychological Disorder|Disorders]] are distressing for those who identify it within themselves, sometimes the people around the person are distressed.